top of page

 Wireframe Exploration

-🔬 Reorganizing product cards into a single-column layout for clarity, streamlined information, and consistent pricing and promotions.
+• 🔬 Standardized product cards into a single-column layout to improve scanability and comparison

 6_Mid Wireframes copy.png